torybash/DominionsEditor/Notes/Notes.md

 	- Show extra unit when double-clicking(?) unit
 - Display button and/or change button-scheme
 - Fill in nations table

+## Nice to haves

+- Improve ux for spawning 2 nations on same province

 ## Next steps